rostools/r-cubed-intro/paper.md

 # Summary

-The capacity to generate massive amounts of biological data continues to increase with each year.
-This comes with not only the huge volume of data but also a greater need for the skills and knowledge necessary to process and analyze this data [@Brownson2015].
-Tightly coupled to this increasing need for computational skills in science is an increasing demand that scientific studies be reproducible and that the methods and analytic process to be open and transparent [@Watson2015].
+Humanity's capacity to generate massive amounts of data continues to increase with each year.
+In the biomedical sciences the strongest drivers have been new high throughput -omics techniques, real-time monitoring of physiological and behavioural biomarkers, high resolution imaging techniques, improved accessibility of routinely collected administrative data and an increase in the size of typical study populations.
+This unprecedented volume of data not only presents operational challenges but also highlights a far greater need for the skills and knowledge necessary to process and analyze it to generate new insights and knowledge [@Brownson2015].
+Tightly coupled to this increasing need for computational skills in science is an increasing demand that scientific studies be reproducible and that the methods and analytic process be open and transparent [@Watson2015].

-Unfortunately, training in modern computational skills has not kept pace and this is especially evident in biomedical research.
-The computational learning module we've developed and describe below is aimed at bringing awareness to and improving skills in R, reproducibility, and open science for researchers in the field of diabetes research.
+Unfortunately, training in modern computational skills has not kept pace.
+This is especially evident in biomedical research, where training tends to focus on clinical, experimental or wet-lab skills.
+The computational learning module we have developed and describe below is aimed at bringing awareness about reproducible workflows and open science to researchers and at improving their skills in R. The module has been developed with a thematic focus on diabetes research, but the skills, tools and core problems addressed are equally applicable to many other fields of quantitative (biomedical) research.

-The learning modules are structured as a three-day workshop, with five sub-modules.
-We've designed it specifically as an open educational resource that either other instructors might make use of or modify on for their own lessons or for learners to use on their own or as a reference after participating in the workshop.
-All content are available for re-use under CC-BY and MIT Licenses.
+The learning module is structured as a three-day workshop, with five sub-modules.
+We have designed it specifically as an open educational resource that other instructors might make use of or modify for their own lessons, or that learners might use on their own or as a reference after participating in the workshop.
+All content is available for re-use under CC-BY and MIT Licenses.

 # Statement of Need

-Reproducibility is a key component to verifying scientific findings.
+The ability to reproduce and verify findings and claims is a key component of the scientific process.
+Unfortunately, the reproducibility of scientific studies is largely unknown
-Unfortunately, the reproducibility of scientific studies is largely unknown [@Considine2017;@Leek2017], as researchers are unaware of, have no training in, or don't have incentives to conduct reproducible research.
-Improving reproducibility requires not only an awareness, but also training in multiple areas that include not only the statistical analysis, but also version control, project management (of files), and reproducible reporting.
-The need for training of these skills is critical to tackling these modern demands.
+[@Considine2017;@Leek2017], or has been found lacking in many specific situations[ ] as researchers are unaware of, have no training in, or lack incentives to conduct reproducible research.
+Improving reproducibility requires not only awareness, but also training in multiple areas including not only the statistical analysis, but also version control, project management (of files), and reproducible reporting.
+The need for training in these skills is critical to tackling these modern demands.

-The `r-cubed` learning module provides training in reproducibility, open science, and collaboration by teaching Git, GitHub, R Markdown, and data wrangling and visualization in R. While there are other resources for learning R and Git [@Bryan;@ChesterIsmay2019;@Lee2019], this module includes a greater integration and emphasis on reproducibility and the general workflow around doing data analysis, as well as instructions targeted to other instructors to assist with re-use of the material.
-Finally, this module also focuses on experiences and needs of those doing biomedical research, which is an area that currently lacks in enough training for these skills.
+The `r-cubed` learning module provides training in reproducibility, open science, and collaboration by teaching Git, GitHub, R Markdown, and data wrangling and visualization in R. While there are other resources for learning R and Git [@Bryan;@ChesterIsmay2019;@Lee2019], this module places a greater emphasis on reproducibility and the general workflow around data analysis and uses examples integrated with these use cases.
+It also includes instructions targeted to other instructors in order to assist with re-use of the material.
+Finally, this module also focuses on experiences and needs of those doing biomedical research, which is an area that currently lacks enough training for these skills.
 The authors, all of whom work or have worked in biomedical research, used their experience when they created and shaped the learning content.

 The learning module was specifically designed with **re-use and adoption** in mind.
 Both [*Section 1*](https://r-cubed.rostools.org/#welcome) and